dasaptaerwin/Progress-report-on-multivariate-statistics-for-geothermal-system-prediction-evidence-from-Indonesia/untitled.md

 - Yuanno Rezky, ST., MT (EBTKE counterpart)
 - Anggita Agustin (student, master, Groundwater eng ITB)
 - Ali Lukman (student, master, Geology, ITB)
-- Fatkhurrokhman (student, undergraduate, Geology, ITB)

 Contributors:

 - Prana Ugi Gio (Universitas Sumatra Utara) for keen support on statistical theory
-- to be added accordingly
+- Fatkhurrokhman (student, undergraduate, Geology, ITB)
+- Fithriyani Fauzziah (student, master, Groundwater Engineering, ITB)

 Additional contributors will be added as we try to apply open science principles in this research.
 All materials and resources are available on [Open Science Framework server](http://osf.io/wbnz3).

-We welcome any contributions, constructive comments and input.

 # Objectives

 The goals of this research are to reproduce deterministic observation and classification by field geologists using multivariate statistical approaches.
+Hopefully we can analyze new dataset using the following model based on training dataset.

 # Value of the research